andrewferlitsch/Gap/docs/specs/vision_spec.md

 By default, the images will be preprocessed as follows:

 1. An `Image` object is created for each image.
-2. The `config` parameter passed to the `Image` initializer (constructor) will have the ‘nostore’ setting, which instructs each image object to not separately store the generated preprocessed machine learning ready data.
+2. The `config` parameter passed to the `Image` initializer (constructor) will have the ‘nostore’ setting, which instructs each `Image` object to not separately store the generated preprocessed machine learning ready data.
 3. Upon completion, the preprocessed machine learning data for each image is stored as a single HDF5 file in the current working directory, unless the `config` parameter 'nostore' was specified.
 The root name of the file will be the root name of the first image, preprended with 'collection'.
 For example, if the first image was `cat.jpg`, then the root name of the HDF5 will be:

 ```
 collection.cat.h5
 ```

-If either or both the `dir` and `config` options are not None, they are passed down to each `Image` object.
+If either or both the `dir` and `config` options are not `None`, they are passed down to each `Image` object.

 If the `name` parameter is specified, the value will be the root name of the HDF5 stored file.

-If the `ehandler` parameter is not None, then the above will occur asynchronously, and when completed, the corresponding event handler will be called with the `Images` object passed as a parameter.
+If the `ehandler` parameter is not `None`, then the above will occur asynchronously, and when completed, the corresponding event handler will be called with the `Images` object passed as a parameter.
 The `ehandler` parameter may also be specified as a tuple, where the first item in the tuple is the event handler and the remaining items are arguments to pass to the event handler.

 If the path to an image file is remote (i.e., starts with http), an HTTP request will be made to fetch the contents of the file from the remote location.